fozeya1/CSC221-fchowdhury-GroupProject/README.md

 __Owner:__ Fozeya Chowdhury fchowdhury@my.waketech.edu

-__Project Description:__ This program will scrape New Jersey State's racial breakdown of population from the state's wiki page.
-The data will then be used to generate a graph of the high and low temperatures.
+__Project Description:__ This program will scrape New Jersey State's Climate from the state's wiki page.
+The data will then used to generate a graph of the high and low temperatures, etc.

 __Webscraped URL:__ [Wiki page for NJ](https://en.wikipedia.org/wiki/Climate_of_New_Jersey)